padogrid/bundle-none-tutorial-padogrid/README.md

 create_rwe -quiet -rwe rwe-tutorial
 ```

-### 2.2.
+### 3.2.
 Non-interactive RWE

 If you run `create_rwe` without the `-quiet` option then it will prompt for the following information.

-:exclamation: All paths must be absolute paths.
+❗ All paths must be absolute paths.

 - Product installation path: `~/Padogrid/products/hazelcast-5.1.4-slim`
 - RWE base path: `~/Padogrid/workspaces`